-Cover chicken with potato starch and use kitchen tongs to stir, ensuring all chicken pieces are coated.
+Cover chicken with corn starch and use kitchen tongs to stir, ensuring all chicken pieces are coated.
 Tap each piece of chicken on the side of the bowl (to remove excess starch) and place it in the air fryer basket.

 Close the basket and cook chicken wings at 390 degrees Fahrenheit for 30 minutes, turning and rotating chicken about every 10 minutes.

 While the chicken is cooking, make the sauce.

 Add the sauce ingredients into a small saucepan over medium heat and whisk until combined.
 Bring the sauce to a boil and reduce the heat to low and simmer for 5 minutes.
 Remove from heat and set aside.